-I love what Trader Joe’s has been doing with all these frozen Asian meals lately.
-Generally I have found them all to be pretty decent meals and easy to prepare and fairly healthy for you, except the most popular food item in Trader Joe’s the Mandarin Orange Chicken which is essentially fried chicken bits with a sweet, spicy orange sauce on them.
+Trader Joe’s Kung Pao Chicken Review – I love what Trader Joe’s has been doing with all these frozen Asian meals lately.
+Generally, I have found them all to be pretty decent meals and easy to prepare and fairly healthy for you, except the most popular food item in Trader Joe’s the Mandarin Orange Chicken which is essentially fried chicken bits with a sweet, spicy orange sauce on them.
 I can see why it’s super popular, but not much in the foodie realm for my tastes.

 One other none food related thing was the amount of packaging involved with this.
-Four inner bags and 1 out bag.
+Four inner bags and 1 outer bag.
 Come on Trader Joe’s you’ve got to figure out something better.
+So much plastic.

-I think this is destined to be a classic at Trader Joe’s and suspect you will see it around for some time to come!
+I think this is destined to be a classic at Trader Joe’s and suspect you will see it around for many years!

 I am going to rate this Trader Joe’s Kung Pao Chicken a solid 8 Bells!